rohanrobinson/athena-frontend/AI-ImplementationOutline.md

 * Naive Bayes Implementation based on features

 ### 3. Matching user input to useful quotes.
 a.
-Score quotes on level of relevance to topic category? <br>
+Score quotes on level of relevance to topic category?
 b.
 Score user input on level of relevance to topic category?
+* User feedback

 ### Text/Emotion Dataset:
 Good Summary: